Christian-Life-Waverly/ChristianLifeWaverly/_posts/2025-11-20-The-Birth-of-Christ-in-Luke.markdown

 published: true
 ---

 God willing, we will begin a four sermon series on the birth of Christ in Luke Sunday November 30, 2025.
+Then On December 30 we will
 <!-- more -->
+resume the series in James (Let Steadfastness Have Its Full Effect).

 Tentatively, we will consider:
 * Nov 30 Luke 1:26-38 The Annunciation